ietf-wg-cellar/matroska-specification/subtitles.md

 with a large monitor and a high screen resolution gives you an edited script, you can mess everything up by saving the script in SSA with your low-cost monitor.

-The second, "[V4 Styles]", is a list of style definitions.
-A style describe how will look a text on the screen.
+The second, "[V4 Styles]" or "[V4+ Styles]", is a list of style definitions.
+A style describes how a text will look on the screen.
 It defines font, font size, primary/.../outile colour, position, alignment, etc.

 For example, this: